chr15m/nostr-relay-research/XX.md

 Since target ID hashes can be composed from any source data, the DHT protocol can be adapted for arbitrary uses in future.

 One example is DM clients that want to decentralize and mix up the relays they use.
-They can compose a target ID including a time-range e.g. `target_id = SHA256(current_unix_hour + npub1 + npub2 + shared_secret)` which would mean the shared relay set is updated and moved every hour.
+They MAY compose a target ID including a time-range e.g. `target_id = SHA-256(current_unix_hour + npub1 + npub2 + shared_secret)` which would mean the shared relay set is updated and moved every hour.
 This could add an additional layer of security to the existing DM cryptography.

-Another example is specific NIP-78 applications which could skip setting default relays, or absolve users of choosing relays, by using a target ID like `target_id = SHA256(application_name + npub)` and writing user data to the resulting set of relays.
+Another example is specific NIP-78 applications which MAY skip setting default relays, or absolve users of choosing relays, by using a target ID like `target_id = SHA-256(application_name + npub)` and writing user data to the resulting set of relays.
 This would create deterministic npub distribution across relays that is specific to that application and user.

 ## Implementation